ITI/mrnes/docs/mrnes.md

-    Latency float64     // span of time (secs) from srcDev to dstDev Rate    float64     // minimum available bandwidth encountered during transit PrLoss  float64     // est. prob. of drop in transit Msg     any         // msg introduced at EnterNetwork }
+    Latency float64     // span of time (secs) from srcDev to dstDev Rate    float64     // minimum available bandwidth encountered during transit PrLoss  float64     // est. prob. of drop in transit DevIDs  []int       // list of ids of devices visited on transition of network Msg     any         // msg introduced at EnterNetwork }
 ```